cositools/cosipy/docs/index.rst

 Cosipy is open-source and anyone can contribute.
 The cosipy library is open-source and anyone can contribute!
 It doesn't matter if you are part of the COSI team or an external contributor.

-The main repository is hosted in https://github.com/cositools/cosipy

-The prefered communication channel the GitHub repositori: if you find a problem, please report it by opening an issue; if you have a question or an idea on how to collaborate, please open a discussion; if you have code to contribute, please fork the repository and open a pull request.
+The prefered communication channel the GitHub repository: if you find a problem, please report it by opening an issue; if you have a question or an idea on how to collaborate, please open a discussion; if you have code to contribute, please fork the repository and open a pull request.

 .. toctree::